swiftlang/swift/docs/CompilerPerformance.md

      ```

   3. Focus in on a single problematic counter if you see any, and make a
-     regression scale-test -- with a `// RUN: %scale-test` or `// RUN: not
+     regression scale-test -- a file with a `// RUN: %scale-test` line --
-     %scale-test` line in it depending on whether it's a positive or negative
-     test -- that runs in as little time as possible while still capturing the
+     that runs in as little time as possible while still capturing the
      scaling pattern.
 Adjust the scaling ranges with `--begin`, `--end`,
      `--step` and the counters selected with `--select`.
 It can be helpful to
      pass `--values` to see the values being extracted.
 Scale-test uses a